tsvallender-zz/combatzones/README.md

 ## Status

-Combat Zones is in alpha and has known bugs.
-Development is ongoing.
+Combat Zones is in alpha.
+New features are incoming and feedback is greatly appreciated!

-Current primary known issue is the maximum number of zones is 5 due to Discord button limitations.
-Working on this!

 ## Usage